whitneyburton/portfolios/students/1510/aaron-greenspan/20151120-aaron-greenspan-m1.markdown

 ##### Notes:

-* Comfortable with basic workflow
+* Comfortable with basic workflow.
-* Moving fluidly through class / method graphs
+* Moving fluidly through class / method graphs.
-* Understanding File I/O and structure around that
+* Understanding File I/O and structure around that.
-* TDD is much improved -- seeming more comfortable working the tests and not getting too far ahead
+* TDD is much improved -- seeming more comfortable working the tests and not getting too far ahead.
-* Developer is able to comfortably implement solutions in Ruby
+* Developer is able to comfortably implement solutions in Ruby.
-* Developer writes code that is easy to follow
+* Developer writes code that is easy to follow.
-* Developer demonstrates understanding of blocks and can effectively use enumerable methods
+* Developer demonstrates understanding of blocks and can effectively use enumerable methods.
-* Developer uses tests to guide development in small chunks
+* Developer uses tests to guide development in small chunks.
-* Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts
+* Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts.
-* Developer lays out their thinking before attacking a problem and integrates feedback through the process
+* Developer lays out their thinking before attacking a problem and integrates feedback through the process.

 ##### Scores: